-The school day starts at 9:00am.
+The school day starts at 8:45am.
 Children should be in their classroom at this time.
 Registers are taken as follows throughout the school day:

-- Registers are marked by 9:00am.
-Children will receive a late mark if they are not in their classroom by this time. - The register closes at 9:00am.
-Children will receive a mark of absence if they do not attend school before this time. - After lunch, registers are marked by 1:00pm.
+- Gates open at 8.30am and close at 8.40am (giving children 5 minutes to walk to class from the playground and/or eat their free bagel) - Registers are marked by 8:45am.
+Children will receive a late mark if they are not in their classroom by this time. - Children will receive a mark of absence if they do not attend school before 10.00am. - After lunch, registers are marked by 1:00pm.
 Children will receive a late mark if they are not in their classroom by this time. - The register closes at 1:10pm.
-Children will receive a mark of absence if they are not present. - Children attending after 9:00am will receive a mark to show that they were on site, but this will count as a late mark.
+Children will receive a mark of absence if they are not present.